radareorg/radare2-book/basic_commands/sections.md

     S [off] [vaddr] [sz] [vsz] [name] [rwx] ; add new section S-[id|0xoff|*]  ; remove this section definition

-We can specify a section in a single line in this way:
+You can specify a section in a single line in this way:

     S [off] [vaddr] [sz] [vsz] [name] [rwx] ; add new section